Maximizing Mutual Information Between Prompt and Response Improves LLM Performance With No Additional Data: Experiments

-\textbf{Personalization} { } is evaluated using larger judge models (Qwen2.5-14B-Instruct for the Qwen series, and Llama-3-8B-Instruct for the Llama series).
-Judges score responses using itemized rubrics based on how well the response addresses the user's specific contexts and preferences (see appendix~\ref{appendix:datasets}).
-For easier interpretation of results, we compute win-rates (including ties) against ground-truth chosen responses from the dataset, or GPT-4o responses based on the aggregated rubric scores.
-To validate the reward model alignment with human preferences, we compute the tie-tolerant accuracy of the reward models in predicting the ground-truth preferences: Llama-8B-Instruct achieves 92\% on both Community Alignment and PRISM, and Qwen-14B-Instruct achieves 93.5\% and 92.2\%, respectively.
+We use larger LLMs from the same model family (Qwen2.5-14B-Instruct for the Qwen models, and Llama-3-8B-Instruct for the Llama models) as judges to score responses (see LLM-judge prompts in Appendix~\ref{appendix:reward_prompt}).
+To validate the judges' alignment with human preferences, we measure the tie-tolerant accuracy of predicting ground-truth human preferences from PRISM and Community Alignment: 8B Llama achieves 92\% accuracy on both, and 14B Qwen achieves 93.5\% and 92.2\%, respectively.
+In our main results section, we report tie-inclusive win rates of the model-generated responses against ground-truth chosen responses (PRISM and Community Alignment datasets) and against personalized prompted GPT-4o responses (Multifaceted Bench).

-\textbf{General problem solving benchmarks} { } { }.
-We report the accuracy of the final answer on math { } and MCQ { }.
+\textbf{Validation with diverse LLM judges.} In additional experiments using a larger 70B model, we evaluate responses across a suite of stronger proprietary LLMs (GPT-4.1, GPT-5.2, Gemini 2.5 Flash, and Gemini 3.1 Flash Lite Preview).
+In the 70B experiment setup, each judge is shown two candidate responses (one from MIPO and the other from personalized prompting) and asked to select the preferred response according to the personalization rubric (see the LLM-judge prompt in Appendix~\ref{appendix:binary_evaluation}).